PhillipEauclair/Lil-patch-of-heaven/README.md

 #Project Status

-The Project is always development but for the most part it is done.
+The Project is always development but for the most part it's done.